-The term 'Principal' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Principal' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Principal has several different meanings.
 It most commonly pertains to the initial amount of money that a person either invests or borrows with a loan.
 A secondary meaning has to do with a bond and its face value.
 Sometimes the word pertains to the owners of a company or the main participants in any type of transaction.

 Where borrowing is concerned, this term relates to the upfront amount of any loan.
 It also is utilized to describe original amounts which the individuals still owe on the loan in question.
 Looking at a clear example always helps to clarify the concept.
 When people obtain a $100,000 mortgage, this Principal is the same $100,000.
 As the individuals pay down $60,000 of this amount, the remainder of $40,000 that is left to pay off is similarly referred to as Principal.